Scoring your Credit - How's your FICO?

-Since we live in an automated, you're probably not surprised to hear that your ability to repay virtually any loan boils down to one number.
+Because our world is so automated, you're probably not surprised to hear that your creditworthiness boils down to a single number.

-Credit reporting agencies use your loan payment history to compile this score.
+Credit reporting agencies use your payment history in order to compile this score.

-Each of the three credit reporting agencies has its own formula for building your credit score.
-The original FICO was developed by Fair Isaac and Company.
+The three credit reporting agencies use slightly different formulas to build a credit score.
+The original FICO score was developed by Fair Isaac and Company.

-- Your Credit History - Have you had credit for many years, or for a short time?
+- Your Credit History - How long have you had credit?

-- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many accounts do you have, and how much do you owe on them?